ziyuqiu/health-insurance-decoder/README.md

 ### Quick Diagnosis

-The quick diagnosis tool is an interactive body diagram with clickable parts for targeting symptoms and generating suggestions for possible ailments.
+The quick diagnosis tool is an interactive body diagram built using [ApiMedic](http://apimedic.com/) with clickable parts for targeting symptoms and generating suggestions for possible ailments.
 Users can enter an unlimited number of symptoms from and receive a range of ailments with percentages of how likely the ailment is depending on the symptoms provided by the user.

 ### Health Log